 Title IX of the Education Amendments Act of 1972 prohibits discrimination on the basis of sex in any education program or activity operated by a recipient that receives federal financial assistance.
-As an educational institution subject to Title IX, GIA has adopted the Title IX Non-Discrimination & Grievance Policy and Process.
+As an educational institution subject to Title IX, GIA has adopted the Title IX Non-Discrimination and Grievance Policy and Process.
 As set forth in detail herein, GIA:

-- Does not discriminate on the basis of sex, including in admissions and employment, and is committed to providing an educational and workplace environment that is free from sex-based discrimination, harassment, and retaliation; - Prohibits discrimination on the basis of sex in its educational programs and activities, as required by law; - Is committed to promoting fairness and equity in all aspects of its operations; and - Values and promotes the equal dignity of all community members and is committed to the pursuit of just resolutions with respect to the rights of all parties involved.
+- Does not discriminate on the basis of sex and pregnancy or related conditions, including in admissions and employment and is committed to providing an educational and workplace environment that is free from sex-based discrimination, harassment and retaliation; - Prohibits discrimination on the basis of sex and pregnancy or related conditions in its educational programs and activities, as required by law; - Is committed to promoting fairness and equity in all aspects of its operations; and - Values and promotes the equal dignity of all community members and is committed to the pursuit of just resolutions with respect to the rights of all parties involved. - This Policy is adopted to prevent discrimination prohibited under Title IX and provide a prompt, fair, and impartial process to address complaints of alleged discrimination based on sex and pregnancy or related conditions.